uibcdf/action-build-and-upload-conda-packages/GH_RUN_RECEPTOR_GUIDE.md

   artifact-inventory, and matrix-coverage deltas;
 - strict opt-in comparison policies that distinguish pass, measured violation, and insufficient evidence;
-- one registry for seven versioned serialized boundaries, with all current v1 schema resources frozen against their first publishing release;
+- one registry for eight versioned serialized boundaries, with all current v1 schema resources frozen against their first publishing release;
+- strict bounded `events@1` producer evidence for Action-internal Conda matrices, validated end to end on hosted Ubuntu and Windows and through deterministic sanitized replay;
 - a draft-first publication path for exact-tag wheel, source-distribution, and checksum assets with independent public-release revalidation.

 Configurable required jobs, documentation phases, or release gates; pattern matching;
-arbitrary rule keys; remote workflow discovery; and external registry/archive verification are not implemented in `0.19.1`.
+arbitrary rule keys; remote workflow discovery; and external registry/archive verification are not implemented in `0.20.0`.
 Private-repository and fork token behavior remains unclaimed.
 Cross-platform validation covers installation as a GitHub CLI script extension and the composite Action on hosted runners.